The Plate (No. 130 - ii)

 Because of its central and high location and of its size S. Maria in Aracoeli, after its change of orientation, became the Duomo of Rome, in the sense that Romans regarded it as the main church of the city and they preferred to hold important ceremonies there, rather than in one of [the rather remote seven basilicas](SistoV1.html#Sette Chiese) which attracted the pilgrims.
 Some book illustrations of the XIXth and early XXth century by Bartolomeo Pinelli and Alberto Pisa show how popular the church was among the lower classes.
 November 6th 1644.
 Here the feast of our Blessed Saviour's nativity being yearly celebrated with divers pageants, they began to make the preparation. (..)
 January 6th.
 Was the ceremony of our Saviour's baptism at Ara Celi was a great procession, del Bambino, as they call it, where were all the magistrates, and a wonderful concourse of people.
 John Evelyn's Diary and Correspondence It is from the front of the building that the Bambino, a wooden statue of Infant Jesus, blesses the City of Rome on January 6.
 Its statue is placed in an elaborate crib on Christmas Night.

-## Museo di Palazzo Venezia: 1372 altar with the portraits and names of the donors which decorated a chapel of the church
+## Museo di Palazzo Venezia: 1372 relief with the portraits and names of the donors

 ## Details of the [Cosmati floor](Glossar2.html#Cosmati work)

-The floor of the church is among the finest Cosmati works in Rome.
+The floor of the church is entirely mosaic, of a very ancient kind, containing some specimens of rare stones.
+Murray The floor of the church is among the finest Cosmati works in Rome.
 It is remarkable that notwithstanding many modifications to the decoration of the church, overall the floor was not touched (this occurred in other Roman churches, e.g. S. Giovanni in Laterano and S. Maria Maggiore).
 The design of these floors does not include any references to human beings, animals and even flowers and trees, which is unusual considering that Italian art has always been keen on depicting something real.
-They resemble carpets, in a way similar to the real ones which embellish mosques, but their origin can be traced back to Roman opus sectile (marble inlays).
+They resemble carpets, in a way similar to the real ones which embellish mosques, but their origin can be traced back to Roman opus sectile (marble inlays) floors.

 ## Musei Capitolini: decoration from one of the two ambos (oblong pulpits) of S. Maria in Aracoeli which included an ancient circular relief depicting episodes of the life of Achilles.
 The enlargement shows the fight between Achilles and Hector and the former dragging the body of the latter around the walls of Troy